asobti/kube-monkey/README.md

 See dir [`examples/`](https://github.com/asobti/kube-monkey/tree/master/examples) for example Kubernetes yaml files.

-3. You should be able to see debug logs by `kubectl logs -f deployment.apps/kube-monkey --namespace=kube-system`  here the `deployment.apps/kube-monkey` is the k8s deployment for kube monkey.
+3. You should be able to see debug logs by `kubectl logs -f deployment.apps/kube-monkey --namespace=kube-system`  here the `deployment.apps/kube-monkey` is the k8s deployment for kube-monkey.

 **Helm Chart**